SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 - List instances
 - List instances with custom schema

-### Add an element.xml file for SharePoint definitions
+### Add an elements.xml file for SharePoint definitions

 In the following steps, we define the needed structure to be provisioned.